LUCID TRADING ARTICLE · ACCOUNTS

 That matters because the 25K is the most popular starting point at Lucid.
 It's cheap.
 It's tradable.
 And it's big enough to pull meaningful payouts from.
 But the rules that govern each 25K type are so different that picking the wrong one can cost you months of progress.

-I've run all three.
-This is the full breakdown of every rule, every threshold, and every edge case I've found.
+I've traded Flex and Pro firsthand; Direct and the new LucidDaily are covered from Lucid's published rules.
+This is the full breakdown of every rule, every threshold, and every edge case.
 Numbers, drawdown math, contract strategy, payout timelines, and which 25K account you should actually buy based on how you trade.

 For the full picture of every account option, check my complete Lucid Trading review.
 Related: LucidFlex breakdown, discount codes, multiple accounts guide.
 For the absolute latest, check Lucid Trading's website or their help center.